planetrobbie/terraform-gcp-hashistack/GCP.md

     exec -l $SHELL

-If you already have it on your system, make sure it is up to date
+If you already have it on your system, update it.

     gcloud components update